-Meanwhile, President Barack Obama said he did not believe Comey was secretly trying to influence the election outcome, the White House said.
+Meanwhile, President Barack Obama said he did not believe Comey was secretly trying to influence the election outcome.

 White House spokesman Josh Earnest also said he had no "independent knowledge" of how Comey had arrived at his decision to make public the FBI email investigation or "what factors were considered" in his decision to discuss the issue publicly.

 However, Michael Hayden, a former director at the CIA, said Clinton bore responsibility for having used a private email server when serving as US secretary of state.

 "The original email set-up was the sin," he told Al Jazeera.
 "Anyone with government experience views that email arrangement to be frankly inconceivable and all the subsequent explanations of it to be incoherent.
 Now we're here in this dark place."

 Al Jazeera's Rosiland Jordan, reporting from Washington, DC, said Comey's announcement was likely to improve Trump's standing in the election.

 "This might encourage Trump supporters who had been thinking about staying home because they thought the race was lost.
 Following this announcement they might now go out and vote," she said.

 Republican presidential nominee Donald Trump has used the FBI announcement to attack his rival on the campaign trail.

 On Monday he called Clinton a threat to the country, saying that if she is elected a probe into her emails could shadow her entire term in office.

 "The investigation will last for years.
 The trial will probably start," Trump told a rally in Grand Rapids, Michigan.
 "Nothing will get done.
 I can tell you, your jobs will continue to leave Michigan.
 Nothing’s going to get done.”